 The court granted a motion filed by the Prosecutor General’s Office for his release until appeal against his sentence for inflicting personal injury to a National Guard officer during an unauthorized rally is considered.

-Russia’s ombudsman Tatyana Moskalkova, who attended the hearing, called detention of Ustinov illegal.
+Russia’s ombudsman Tatiana Moskalkova, who attended the hearing, called detention of Ustinov illegal.

 The defendant took part in the hearing through video link.
 He will be released when detention authorities receive relevant documents from the court.